State of East Sumatra

-The State of East Sumatra (Negara Sumatera Timur) was established by the Netherlands after the reoccupation of North Sumatra in July, 1947, during the first of the Dutch 'police actions' against the fledgling Republic of Indonesia.
+The State of East Sumatra (Negara Sumatera Timur) was established by the Netherlands after the reoccupation of North Sumatra in July, 1947, during the first of the Dutch police actions against the fledgling Republic of Indonesia.
 In 1949, as part of a peace deal that concluded the Indonesian National Revolution, it joined the United States of Indonesia, of which the Republic was also a component state.
 In August, 1950, it was absorbed into the Republic as part of the province of North Sumatra.
 The area covered by the former state included the present-day regencies of Langkat (southern part), Deli Serdang, Serdang Bedagai, Karo, Simalungan, Batubara and Asahan (northern part), together with the cities geographically within those regencies.

 History

 The Dutch focused their campaign to re-establish colonial rule in Sumatra on Northeast Sumatra for economic and political reasons.
 Before the Japanese invasion of the Netherlands East Indies in 1942 the region had been home to highly productive plantations and oil fields.
 The prewar Dutch had worked closely with local Malay sultans to administer the region and make its natural resources available to Western capital.
-By the 1930s most of the plantation workforce and the urban middle class of Medan were immigrants from other parts of Sumatra and Java, while ethnic minorities like the autochthonous Malays and Simalunguns and immigrant Chinese enjoyed privileged positions within the colonial system.
+By the 1930s most of the plantation workforce and the urban middle class of Medan were immigrants from other parts of Sumatra and Java, while ethnic minorities like the autochthonous Malays, Karo, and Simalungun, and immigrant Chinese enjoyed privileged positions within the colonial system.